-Hillary Clinton Refused To Fire Campaign Adviser Accused Of Sexual Harassment: Report
+Hillary Clinton Refused To Fire Campaign Adviser Accused Of Sexual Harassment

 In 2016, the same man was fired as head of an independent group supporting Clinton’s candidacy against Donald Trump allegedly “for workplace issues, including allegations that he harassed a young female aide,” according to three people with ties to that organization, the Times claimed.

 In response to the Times article, Hillary Clinton’s camp put out a statement that the 2008 campaign took appropriate action in response to the complaint.
-Clinton subsequently tweeted that she was “dismayed” when the 2008 incident occurred and noted that woman’s concerns were addressed at the time.
+Clinton subsequently tweeted that she was “dismayed” when the 2008 incident occurred and noted that the woman’s concerns were addressed at the time.
 A second tweet indicated she called the victim yesterday to tell her how proud she was of her for coming forward.

 A story appeared today about something that happened in 2008.
 I was dismayed when it occurred, but was heartened the young woman came forward, was heard, and had her concerns taken seriously and addressed.